Sam-Max/MyCleanArchitectureApp/README.md

 What is this project?

-Studying and developing by myself the Clean Architecture App from the Companion app of Architect Coders training from Antonio Leiva (https://github.com/antoniolg)
+Studying and reproducing by myself the Clean Architecture App from the Companion app of Architect Coders Training from Antonio Leiva (https://github.com/antoniolg)

 Main Features
 - Kotlin